Cloverleaf quasar: Black hole

 if they came from a region around the central supermassive black hole of the lensing galaxy that was smaller than the origin region of the visible light.
 The enhancement of the X-rays from iron ions would be due to this same effect.
 The analysis indicates that the X-rays are coming from a very small region, about the size of the Solar System, around the central black hole.
 The visible light is coming from a region ten or more times larger.
 The angular size of these regions at a distance of 11 billion light years is tens of thousands times smaller than the smallest region that can be resolved by the Hubble Space Telescope.
 This provides a way to test models for the flow of gas around a supermassive black hole.
+Additionally, inner regions of the quasar's accretion disk around the black hole has been detected suggesting outflow wind.

 Lensing galaxy and partial Einstein ring

 Data from NICMOS and a special algorithm resolved the lensing galaxy and a partial Einstein ring.
 The Einstein ring represents the host galaxy of the lensed quasar.